 *UPDATE: Grant opportunities for the 2021/2022 academic year will be announced by mid-September.
 Please sign up for our weekly newsletter HERE for the announcement.

-The Harvard Center for African Studies is now offering Graduate Fall & Spring Semester Research Grants in lieu of J-Term/Winter Break Travel Grants for the 2020-2021 academic year.
+The Harvard Center for African Studies is now offering Graduate Fall & Spring Semester Research Grants in lieu of J-Term/Winter Break /Summer Travel Grants for the 2020-2021 academic year.
 All research must be Africa related and can be remote or in-person depending on the applicant’s location and current COVID-19 restrictions.
 For students applying for in-person research conducted while located on the African continent, students must already be located in the country where they intend to conduct research at the time of application.
 No sponsored travel is permitted.
 All research must be supported by a Harvard faculty member.
 Preference will be given to applicants who can demonstrate the following:

 - Applicant has completed (or be in the process of completing) at least two African Studies-related courses while at Harvard.

 - Applicant has previously traveled to the African continent for an academic or professional experience.

 - Research has a direct partnership or affiliation with an individual, organization, or institution of higher education based on the African continent and research will benefit both parties (for example, if applicant is based in the US and conducting remote research, they may work with another non-Harvard student/fellow based at an African university to conduct research and produce a shared deliverable).